cdk8s-team/cdk8s/docs/index.md

 rich object-oriented APIs. cdk8s generates pure Kubernetes YAML - you can use cdk8s to define applications for any Kubernetes cluster running anywhere.

+!!! notice

+    The documentation here relates to version `2.x` of the cdk8s toolchain, which is the latest.
+If you are still using version `1.x`, please refer to the [Migrating from 1.x Guide](./migrating-from-1.x.md).

 ![demo](./assets/animation.gif)

 Read [our blog](https://aws.amazon.com/blogs/containers/introducing-cdk-for-kubernetes/) or [watch our CNCF webinar](https://www.cncf.io/webinars/end-yaml-engineering-with-cdk8s/) to learn more and see a live demo of cdk8s in action.